RomyBos/calculate-stamp-duty/README.md

 # Calculate Stamp Duty Land Tax
+I created this for a job interview as a developer.

+---

 This calculation is based on the rates of 2019.

 For simplicity we are assuming: